Chapter 9 – The Plan

 "I forgot yours too," Dana returns sweetly.
 "What was it, 'ho-bag'?"

 At this point I decide it's time to intercede.
-I step between them, smiling so widely that I fear my cheek muscles may spasm.
+I step between them, smiling so widely that my cheek muscles spasm in protest.
 "Hi, guys!"

 They both ignore me, still glaring daggers at one another.
 Hand them the oil and they'll start girding their loins for a snarl-off in a minute.
 Luckily at this point, a distraction comes in the form of Mick, who has not only escaped his cage, but managed to switch on the television.
 Noise blares from it and we all jump at the same time, swivelling to stare at the screen.